Tapeworms: rabbit as the definitive host

 ˇ Mosgovoyia pectinata americana or M. perplexa;

-Tapeworm infestation is rare in laboratory or pet rabbits, and essentially caused by Cittotaenia variabilis.
+Tapeworm infestation is a rare condition in pet rabbits, primarily caused by Cittotaenia variabilis.

-The life cycle of these worms is not well understood to these days.
-It is believed that infected arthropods like oribatid mites (mites living in the soil) transmit the rabbit tapeworm Cittotaenia variabilis.
-The rabbit ingest the mites while grazing or eating contaminated hay.
+The life cycle of these worms is not well understood at present.
+It is believed that infected arthropods, such as oribatid mites (mites living in the soil), may act as vectors for the transmission of the rabbit tapeworm, Cittotaenia variabilis.
+The rabbit ingests the mites while grazing or consuming contaminated hay.
 The larval form will develop in the abdomen and the liver.
-Adult stages are found in the intestine.
-It measures up to 1 cm wide, and can reach as long as 20 cm.
+Adult stages of the parasite are found in the intestine.
+Its dimensions are 1 cm in width and 20 cm in length.

-Cittotaenia variabilis is characterized by a head with 4 suckers that will attach to the intestinal wall.
+Cittotaenia variabilis is distinguished by a scolex (head) with four suckers that attach to the intestinal wall.

 Clinical signs

-If the number of tapeworm is small, no clinical signs are observed.
-In case of severe infection, there may be signs of, diarrhea, bloat, ileus, and severe pain.
-The rabbit may grow slowly, appear abnormally thin, in spite of a normal appetite.
+If the number of tapeworms is small, no clinical signs will be observed.
+In the event of a severe infection, there may be indications of diarrhea, bloating, ileus, and severe pain.
+It is possible that the rabbit will grow slowly and appear abnormally thin despite having a normal appetite.

-Upon necropsy, ulceration may be is observed at the attachment site of the worm onto the intestinal wall.
+A necropsy may reveal ulceration at the site of the worm's attachment to the intestinal wall.

 Treatment